ospalax/addon-kea-hooks/README.md

 ### Alpine kea packages dependency problem

-Newest version of kea packages in Edge have broken dependency for change last time I checked.
+Newest version of kea packages in Edge have for a change broken dependency last time I checked.